intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/engine_profiling.md

 |   value    |  1024x256  |**5(settable)**|**3.5(settable)**|**3(settable)**|
 |description       |  Shape of weight for "matmul" or "innerproduct"  |The op's sparse ratio is 90%, and the performance ratio is "dense op latency"/ "sparse op latency" , representing the performance improvement of the op after sparse.
 This parameter can be set by the user.|Same as 90% 4x1 perf ratio |Same as 90% 4x1 perf ratio|
 #### Part 2
-- All operator's profiling, such as operator type ,input tensor ,output tensor and latency .Let's take "innerproduct" as an example.
+- All operator's profiling, such as operator type, input tensor, output tensor and latency.
+Let's take "innerproduct" as an example.
 - In this form, we can auto calculate the sparse op performance by customized sparse ratio.

 |   Argument    |  Value  |  Additional description  |